isomerpages/nyp-wpl/_self-assessment/questionnaire.md

 collection_name: self-assessment
 ---

-This self-assessment is meant to provide companies and organisations with a general and non-auditable self-evaluation of current approaches and implementation efforts in workplace learning.
+This self-assessment is meant to provide companies and organisations with a general and non-auditable evaluation of current approaches and implementation efforts in workplace learning.
 This survey will take you approximately 20 minutes to complete.

 #### Click the link below for the self-assessment questionnaire: